 Main

-When checked, the Autocorrelation block calculates autocorrelation for all non-negative lags in the range [0, length(input) - 1].
+When the checkbox for this parameter is checked, the block Autocorrelation calculates the autocorrelation over all non-negative delays in the range [0, length(input) — 1].

-When unchecked, the block calculates autocorrelation using delays in the range [0, l], where l is the value specified for the Maximum non-negative lag (less than input length) parameter.
+When the checkbox is unchecked, the block calculates the autocorrelation using delays in the range [0, l], where l — the value specified for the parameter Maximum non-negative lag (less than input length).

-Maximum positive delay for autocorrelation, specified as an integer greater than or equal to zero and less than input length.
+The maximum positive delay for autocorrelation, specified as an integer that is greater than or equal to zero and less than the input length.

 Dependencies

-To use this parameter, uncheck Compute all non-negative lags.
+To use this option, uncheck Compute all non-negative lags.

 The scaling applied to the output data.